 Where to Stay in Downtown Miami and Brickell

 First, this downtown Miami guide will also include information for Brickell.
 What or where exactly is Brickell, you ask?

 Brickell is a central urban neighborhood located just south of downtown Miami, filled with restaurants, luxury condos, and commercial highrises towering over nearby Biscayne Bay.

-Brickell is popular with the business crowd and travelers alike, thanks to its endless entertainment, convenience as a business hub, and easy access to other neighborhoods like Wynwood, Little Havana, and South Beach.
+Brickell is popular with the business crowd and travelers, thanks to its endless entertainment, convenience as a business hub, and easy access to neighborhoods like Wynwood, Little Havana, and South Beach.